cravxx/imgtag/README.md

 tag images with basic info
   - dominant color
   - tags added by picasa and windows
+  - metadata such as title, creator, copyright and ratings
   - file modified date

 intended for use with Hydrus https://github.com/hydrusnetwork/hydrus